fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-sparc-datasets-with-soda.md

 - [Share with the Curation Team](../disseminate-dataset/share-with-curation-team)

-### F. Post-curation steps to be completed ONLY after dataset is approved by the Curation Team
+### F. Post-curation steps

-These steps can be completed in the `Disseminate Dataset` tab of SODA.
+These steps must be completed ONLY after your dataset is approved by the Curation Team

 - [Share dataset with the SPARC Consortium as Embargoed dataset](../disseminate-dataset/share-with-sparc-consortium)
 - [Send dataset for pre-publishing review](../disseminate-dataset/submit-for-pre-publishing-review)